 This type of question requires you to tell stories from your past.
 These stories will be evaluated for evidence of your intellectual competence, leadership, teamwork, personal skills, adjustment and flexibility, motivation, communication skills, administrative skills, and technical abilities.

-A group interview is exactly as it sounds – it’s you, the interviewer(s), and several other candidates contending for the same job.
+A group interview is exactly as it sounds — it's you, the interviewer(s), and several other candidates contending for the same job.
 Many companies use this particular recruitment method as a way to see how a prospective candidate handles themselves in a non-traditional interviewing environment.
-A group interview typically consists of a group of 5-10 candidates listening to information about the company and position and taking turns answering questions asked by the interviewee.
+A group interview typically consists of a group of five to ten candidates listening to information about the company and position and taking turns answering questions asked by the interviewee.
 It is also common for candidates to participate in group exercises or activities.
-Any company in any industry could utilize group interviews, but the format is often used for jobs that require heavy social interaction, customer service, or team based work.
+Any company in any industry could utilize group interviews, but the format is often used for jobs that require heavy social interaction, customer service, or team-based work.

-For many interviewers, walking into a room and seeing a bunch of other candidates can be a very daunting moment – it is important to understand the basics of group interviewing in order to rise to the challenge and stand out amongst the crowd.
-Employers that conduct group interviews are typically looking for the following key traits in a candidate: communication skills, team player personality, listening skills, leadership skills, presentation skills (eye contact, appropriate body language, etc.), professional appearance (appropriate attire, hygiene, grooming, etc.), ability to handle stressful situations, and an overall enthusiasm in the company and position.
+For many interviewees, walking into a room and seeing several other candidates can be a very daunting moment — it is important to understand the basics of group interviewing in order to rise to the challenge and stand out amongst the crowd.
+Employers who conduct group interviews are typically looking for the following key traits in a candidate: communication skills, team player personality, listening skills, leadership skills, presentation skills (eye contact, appropriate body language, etc.), professional appearance (appropriate attire, hygiene, grooming, etc.), ability to handle stressful situations, and an overall enthusiasm in the company and position.
 To ace a group interview, consider the following tips:

 - Pay attention.
-Demonstrate solid listening skills, not only with questions asked to you by the interviewer, but also with the responses of other candidates.
-Your best shot at giving a good answer is by thoroughly understanding the question asked to you.
-Also, listening carefully to the answers of other candidates enables you to build or add to what they said when it’s your turn to speak.
+Demonstrate solid listening skills, not only with questions asked by the interviewer, but also with the responses of other candidates.
+Your best shot at giving a good answer is by thoroughly understanding the question asked.
+Also, listening carefully to the answers of other candidates enables you to build or add to what they said when it's your turn to speak.
 This shows that not only did you listen to them, but you actively thought about their ideas.

 - Be different.
 Don't hold back from voicing an opinion different from others.
 As long as you are respectful, this is actually a positive trait to many interviewers and shows you aren't afraid to think outside of the box.